Program manager vs. project manager—roles with titles that similar couldn’t possibly be too different, right? Wrong!

 They focus mainly on execution and managing the functional elements of the project.
 This includes meeting deadlines, staying within budget, delegating tasks, and completing deliverables.

 Check out some typical project manager job descriptions here.

 Program Managers vs. Project Managers

-Need a tool to help organize and manage your projects?
+Do these features sound valuable?
+Need a tool to help organize and manage your programs and projects?
 See how Wrike can help your team improve efficiency and meet deadlines faster!